Sanofi-Public/LMR-SurfaceID/README.md

 ## Visualization

-A copy of masif plugin python script is available here.
+A copy of masif plugin python script is available under src/viz/. upon installing MaSIF plugin, append the path to this script in the ~/.pymolpluginsrc.py

 # Reference